uutzinger/BioMedicalSensorBoard/impedance.md

 ### Impedance Estimation

-Formula to compute impedance from measurements.
-Check evaluation board and Instructables.
+Formula to compute impedance from measurements: Description to be completed (check evaluation board and Instructables, also search PubMed).

 ### References